ElizBoahen/Projects_By_Eli/README.md

 Hi!

-This is mt log for my portfolio.
+This is my log for my portfolio.

-Today I made a deleteed a repository.
+Today I made a deleted a repository.
 Hopefully this repository won't reroute to the .md file.

+Currently, when I go to my site I see a 404 message.

 ==========================